aldaff/MemTestHelper/DDR4 OC Guide(Intel).md

 * On some motherboards, enabling XMP can allow for better overclocking.
   * Thanks to Bored and Muren for finding and verifying this on their Asrock motherboards.

-### AMD
-* Try playing around with ProcODT if you can't boot.
-This setting determines the processor on-die termination impedance.
-According to [Micron](https://www.micron.com/support/~/media/D546161C2C6140BCB0BAEE954AA53433.pdf), higher settings of ProcODT can lead to more stable RAM, but trade off potentially needing higher voltages.
-On Ryzen 1000 and 2000, you should try values between 40Ω and 68.6Ω due to the considerably weaker memory controller.
-On Ryzen 3000 and 5000, [1usmus](https://www.overclock.net/forum/13-amd-general/1640919-new-dram-calculator-ryzena-1-5-1-overclocking-dram-am4-membench-0-7-dram-bench-480.html#post28049664) suggests 28Ω - 40Ω.
-Lower settings may be harder to run but potentially helps with voltage requirements.
-Higher values may aid with stability, though according to [Micron](https://media-www.micron.com/-/media/client/global/documents/products/technical-note/dram/tn4040_ddr4_point_to_point_design_guide.pdf?la=en&rev=d58bc222192d411aae066b2577a12677), values of ODT above 60Ω are only suitable for extremely weak memory controllers and lower power solutions.
-This seems to line up with [The Stilt's](https://www.overclock.net/forum/10-amd-cpus/1728758-strictly-technical-matisse-not-really-26.html) settings.
-  > Phy at AGESA defaults, except ProcODT of 40.0Ohm, which is an ASUS auto-rule for Optimem III.
-* Lower SOC voltage and/or VDDG IOD may help with stability.
-* On Ryzen 3000 and 5000, higher CLDO_VDDP can help with stability above DDR4-3600.
-  > Increasing cLDO_VDDP seems beneficial > 3600MHz MEMCLKs, as increasing it seems to improve the margins and hence help with potential training issues.
-Source: [The Stilt](https://www.overclock.net/forum/10-amd-cpus/1728758-strictly-technical-matisse-not-really-26.html).

-  > This value is not to exceed 1.10V on Ryzen 3000 and 5000, and should always be restricted to at least 0.10V less than DRAM Voltage.
-Source: [AMD](https://community.amd.com/t5/blogs/community-update-4-let-s-talk-dram/ba-p/415902)
-* When pushing FCLK around 1800MHz intermittent RAM training errors may be alleviated or completely eliminated by increasing VDDG CCD.

 # Useful Links
 ## Benchmarks
 * [Impact of RAM on Intel's Skylake desktop architecture by KingFaris](https://kingfaris.co.uk/ram)